DiarmuidM/ncrm-web-scraping-to-build-social-research-data-2021/README.md

 ## Acknowledgements

-I am grateful to the National Centre for Research Methods (NCRM) for funding this course.
+I am grateful to the National Centre for Research Methods (NCRM) for funding this course and an associated set of online learning resources.

 ## Further information

-Please do not hesitate to get in contact if you have queries, criticisms and ideas regarding these materials: [Dr Diarmuid McDonnell](mailto:d.mcdonnell.1@bham.ac.uk)
+Please do not hesitate to get in contact if you have queries, criticisms and ideas regarding these materials: [Dr Diarmuid McDonnell](mailto:diarmuid.mcdonnell@uws.ac.uk)